SEO Framework Plugin – Best Settings, Full Setup and Configuration

 Maximum text snippet length: Unlimited

-Maximum image preview size: Thumbnail or Standard size
+Maximum image preview size: Large or Full Size

 Maximum image preview length: Full video preview